damndemento/esp32-ftms-server-ic7/README.md

 ![cables](https://github.com/damndemento/esp32-ftms-server-ic7/blob/main/D1_with_cables.jpg)

-Then you can connect it to your bike without harming the IC7 - just disconnect the display from the sensor and plug the D1 mini ESP32 between - et voilá - your IC7 speaks FTMS now.
+Then you can connect it to your bike without harming the IC7 - just disconnect the display from the sensor and plug the D1 mini ESP32 in between - et voilá - your IC7 speaks FTMS now.

 Ready to connect to Zwift, WahooRGT or similar...